The game can be found at:

 - Developing generic UI components that can be used to trigger effects on various UI elements, such as scaling effects or changing colours over time.

-- Worked closely with the Unity addressable system to load and unload assets effectively
+- Worked in-depth with the Unity addressable system to load and unload assets effectively

 - Worked closely with the UI artist and game designer to discuss UX flows, ensure things can fit within our timeframe, and discuss technical limitations for proposed designs.